 As the report itself noted, most forcibly removed children were denied the experience of being parented by a person to whom they were attached, leading to significant attachment issues (alongside a higher risk of emotional abuse and neglect).
 “Denial of [proper, loving parenting] results in an individual whose ability to parent his or her own children is severely compromised, and this is certainly my observation with people who were removed in early childhood,” child psychiatrist Dr Brent Waters told the report’s authors.

-Whether it’s societal trauma or personal trauma and addiction, it’s important for clinicians and therapists to be aware that intergenerational trauma is a real and proven risk.
+Whether it’s societal trauma or personal trauma and addiction, it’s important for clinicians, therapists and rehab centres to be aware that intergenerational trauma is a real and proven risk.

 Australia’s Leading Treatment Centre

 Cutting edge treatment for addiction, trauma and mental health.